Have you been injured in an accident that was not your fault?

 The lasting impact serious injury has will be recognised by insurers and the Courts when they are calculating compensation.

 Quittance's network of solicitors work to achieve the maximum compensation for serious injuries, including reimbursement for medical and care costs.
-Our panel of specialist lawyers have aided families collect damages for a wide range of catastrophic injuries and chronic conditions.
+The panel of specialist lawyers have aided families collect damages for a wide range of catastrophic injuries and chronic conditions.
 Injuries referred to as serious and catastrophic range from serious pharmaceutical error to brain injuries.

 Further information: Serious injury compensation claims